pedrocaixeta/pylovo_fork/src/analysis/validation/forchheim_naming_convention.md

 --------------------
 Each element in the pandapower network has a unique structured name (chr_name), composed of numeric segments that encode its hierarchical and topological position.
-The name allows identification of the voltage level, network, substation, branch, connected main nodes, object type, and object number.
+The name allows identification of the voltage level, network, busbar, branch, connected main nodes, object type, and object number.

 Example: